metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

           (links an author to a work they have reconstruction [link to wikipedia that explains reconstructions])<br>
            note you should also add a work-work "reconstruction of" link between the original work and the reconstructed work [link to the work-entity page relevant section]
     * artist<br>
-       artists are people with roles that encompass all artistic work *except* writing<br>
+       artists are people with roles that encompass all artistic work *except* writing. (see [#what-about-people-who-have-not-written-anything](#what-about-people-who-have-not-written-anything))<br>
        note while these are not writers, they are still added with "add author" [link to how to add author page we don't yet have]
         * photographer<br>
           (links a photographer to a work [arglablarg])
             * (specify when to link photographers to *works* and when to link to (see below) *editions*)